A Murder at the End of the World: Critical response

 The review aggregator website Rotten Tomatoes reports a approval rating of 88%, with an average rating of 6.9/10, based on 59 reviews.
 The critics consensus reads, "Confounding as it is seductive, Murder at the End of the World is a worthy brain-teaser for fans of Brit Marling and Zal Batmanglij's offbeat storytelling."
 Metacritic, which uses a weighted average, assigned the show a score of 73 out of 100 based on 32 critics, indicating "generally favorable reviews".

 A Murder at the End of the World was named among the best TV shows of 2023 by Variety, Elle, Rolling Stone, LA Times, Boston Globe, The New York Post, The New Republic, The Wrap, Collider, The Ringer and Vulture.

 Fan response

 In order to discuss the puzzles released by FX Networks, fans created a Discord Server called Angel Neurosis.
-This discord server grew from 30 members to 1,000 members over the course of the show airing.
+This discord server grew from 30 members to 1,000 members over the course of the show's airing.
 Angel Neurosis hosted weekly watch parties as the show premiered.
 Cast and crew, including Zal Batmanglij, Brit Marling (Lee), Javed Kahn (Rohan), Edoardo Ballerini (Ray), Daniel Olson (Tomas), and Alex DiGerlando have attended these watch parties and participated in live chats with Angel Neurosis members.